 Accessing Donor-Advised Funds

-In 2009, the last tax year that the IRS has available statistics, donor-advised funds (DAFs) represented a sharply growing share of a diminishing giving pie.
+In 2009, donor-advised funds (DAFs) represented a sharply growing share of a diminishing giving pie.
 While the amount of total giving went down by 8%, the amount of giving to donor-advised funds went up by 9%.
+In recent years, we’ve seen giving increase especially to DAFs.

 More recently, National Philanthropic Trust conducted a study (2011) and concluded that the nation’s 162,000 DAF accounts held $30 billion in assets, of which $6.2 billion (more than 20%) was distributed in annual giving.
 That study has set aside many of the criticisms initially made against DAFs.
 A 20% level of giving is 4 times higher than 5-year average required by the IRS of private foundations.
 It is a tremendous amount of giving.